 This document is one of two versions of unofficial consolidations of National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings and its companion policy prepared as of January 1, 2011.
-This version generally applies to financial years beginning on or after January 1, 2011, as described more fully below.
+This version applies whenever the other version does not, generally to financial years beginning before January 1, 2011.